 This maple mustard smoked salmon is tender, flakey, and full of flavor.
 Marinate the salmon filet in a simple mustard marinade, smoke the filet, and you are all set to serve this maple mustard smoked salmon as an appetizer or the main dish.

 This smoked salmon recipe is the sister recipe of our basic dry rub smoked salmon recipe.
 Rather than a dry rub, this salmon recipe uses a marinade and it leaves you with a slightly more tender and moist salmon that is just as flakey and delicious.

 Reasons why you’ll love it.

-It is a delicious balance of savory and sweet with the combination of maple and mustard.
+It is a delicious balance of savory and sweet with a combination of maple and mustard.

 All of the featured ingredients for this smoked salmon recipe are in the title!
-Salmon, mustard, and maple syrup work together to add so much flavor and tenderness to this salmon.
+Salmon, mustard, and maple syrup work together to add flavor and tenderness to this salmon.

 - Salmon Filet: when in doubt, buy good salmon.
 We love Surrender Salmon because it’s wild-caught, Alaskan salmon that is flash-frozen the day it’s caught!

 - Mustard: we love the combination of savory and sweet.
 The mustard adds a bit of vinegar and that mustard flavor that pairs so well with salmon.

 - Maple Syrup: the sweetness of this dish comes from a little maple syrup.
 It adds flavor and a little caramelization to the salmon filet during the smoke time.

 - Salt: don’t skip the salt!
 The salt gets the juices flowing in the salmon and enhances all of the flavors of other ingredients.